Hiking for Beginners: How NOT to Hike in UK (or anywhere else)

-We set out for Brecon Beacons National Park which has the highest peak in South Wales - Pen y Fan at 886m above sea level.
-Technically it is fairly easy to access and there are several well established footpaths and routes leading to the top with different ranges of difficulty.
+One cloudy weekend in May, we set out for Brecon Beacons National Park which has the highest peak in South Wales - Pen y Fan at 886m above sea level.
+Technically it’s fairly easy to access and there are several well established footpaths and routes leading to the top with different ranges of difficulty.

 Sounds like a literal walk in the park but, of course, there are so many things you can do wrong.
-So here’s a list of some things you should pay attention to do when setting out for your first hike:
+So here are some things you should pay attention to do when setting out for your first hike:

-If you are going by public transportation, don’t go without planning your way around, especially if it’s a relatively small and remote town/area.
+If you’re travelling by public transportation, don’t go without planning your way around, especially if it’s a relatively small and remote town or area.

-To get there, we got a bus to Cardiff and then took the T4 bus to Brecon which delivered us to the destination fine but, not having a lot of options around, our accommodation was in Talybont-on-Usk which is a nearby village.
+To get to Brecon Beacons, we got a bus to Cardiff from London and then took the T4 bus to Brecon town which delivered us to the destination fine but, not having a lot of options around, our accommodation was in Talybont-on-Usk which is a nearby village.
 That forced us to rely on buses that go once an hour or so, which messed up our plans and timings quite a lot.

 Local public buses might not always be the most reliable or even the cheapest option (it was about £7 to go one way).
 Sometimes the most convenient and efficient way money and time wise is to hire a car so you don’t have to rely on anyone else’s schedules.